Our Work

 Planting rust-resistant trees

-The WBRA partnered with the Whitebark Pine Ecosystem Foundation of Canada and landowners in 2022 and 2023 to plant limber pine seedlings on private land within WBR.
+The WBRA partnered with the Whitebark Pine Ecosystem Foundation of Canada and landowners since 2022 to plant limber pine seedlings on private and public land within WBR.
 These weren’t just any seedlings, but carefully reared, rust-resistant specimens to foster a more resilient population.

 Their health will be monitored regularly, following standard protocols, to evaluate how well they are surviving in their new habitat and to compare the white pine blister rust screening results to field outcomes.